Slackadays/Chata/README.md

 }
 ```

+All variables which do not depend on other variables contain the value 0 by default.

 To create a variable that matches the value of a different variable, declare it with `variable-type variable-name = target-variable-name`.
 Chata implementations must only copy the value held by `target-variable-name` into `variable-name`.

 ## Math Symbol Support